mookerzhou/wedding/index.md

 [sfdph]: https://www.sfdph.org/dph/alerts/coronavirus.asp
 [recs]: https://www.sfdph.org/dph/alerts/coronavirus-faq.asp

+### How should I get to city hall?
+San Francisco City Hall is located in a very car-congested and limited parking area.
+We strongly encourage you to take Lyft/Uber from where you're staying, as it'll be the fastest, easiest, and cheapest way to the venue.

 ### What should I wear?

 Layers!
 San Francisco is chilly most of the year; we recommend bringing a jacket